TypedDevs/bashunit/README.md

 ## Installation

-Although there's no Bash script dependency manager like npm for JavaScript, Maven for Java, or pip for Python, you can install this project in your repository according to your preferences.
+Although there's no Bash script dependency manager like `npm` for JavaScript, `Maven` for Java, `pip` for Python, or `composer` for PHP; you can install this project in your repository according to your preferences.
 Here, I provide a Git submodule option that will work for you.

 ### Git submodule